|

 ATR

 A measure of stock volatility.
-The Average True Range is a exponential moving average (14-days) of the True Ranges.
+The Average True Range is an exponential moving average (14-days) of the True Ranges.
 The range of a day's trading is high-low, True Range extends it to yesterday's closing price if it was outside of today's range.

 True Range = max(high,closeprev) - min(low,closeprev).